AckerlyXu/heima/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

     - Delete a blob

+      >[!NOTE]
-      >[AZURE.NOTE] Deleting a file from a blob container doesn’t delete the underlying file; it only removes it from the blob container.
+      > Deleting a file from a blob container doesn’t delete the underlying file; it only removes it from the blob container.

     - Open a blob